-ALS 4914, Section 3E84 – Project Team Research: Building Skills in Agrobiology, Protecting Biodiversity in our Food System, 3 credits
+ALS 4914, Section 3E84 – Project Team Research: Building Skills in Agrobiology, Protecting Biodiversity in our Food System, 3 credits (Spring 2020)

 In this course, students gain hands-on experience solving real problems faced by agricultural industries and organizations.
 Working with the Field and Fork Program, the Center for Stress Resilient Agriculture, and Working Food, students will explore how new, open-pollinated kale varieties thrive in the uniquely challenging environmental conditions in Florida.
 Interdisciplinary teams of students will design, implement, evaluate, and present results for a trial of genetically diverse kale varieties.
 Students will grow the kale varieties at the Field and Fork Farm, and will engage with the community through exploring consumer preference and marketability for these varieties with farmers, gardeners, and local food consumers at farmers markets.
 The Center for Stress Resilient Agriculture and the Field and Fork Campus Food Program at UF developed this new course to create and guide interdisciplinary student teams to tackle a current project provided by a community partner.

 ALS 3030C – Urban Agriculture, 3 credits